Please note: This post is out of date, but we are in the process of updating and simplifying it for 2023.

 Instead of having eight small glass pumpkin patch events, Tacoma Glassblowing has rented a large space in Tacoma and is having one BIG shop where you can buy glass Pumpkins this year.
 Tickets are by reservation.
 Click here for more information.

 Autumn glows but also lends itself to ghost stories.
 If you want to learn more about PNW hauntings, or are a Bigfoot Believer, here are some Puget Sound Autumn events to satisfy your supernatural inclinations.Are you aware of any other ghost tours or weird Autumn activities in the area you can recommend?

 How to spend Thanksgiving Day?
 Watching football or parades, overeating and falling asleep?

 Seattle Autumn events include the beginnings of holiday craft shows, in case you want to get a head start on your holiday shopping.Do you have any other holiday gift shows in the area that you’d recommend?
 Or have you attended any of these and want to comment?

-Some Other Miscellaneous Ideas for Puget Sound Autumn Activities in 2020
+Some Other Miscellaneous Ideas for Puget Sound Autumn Activities

 Here are some other miscellaneous ideas for Puget Sound area and Seattle Autumn events to to this season.